frankthvandeven/VenturaSQL/README.md

 The runtime DLL is 95KB, and the middle-tier DLL id 13KB.

-For each SQL statement (or script) your enter in VenturaSQL Studio a recordset class is generated.
+VenturaSQL is lightweight, does not use reflection and is very fast.

+## Installer
 Install VenturaSQL Studio by downloading the the installer.
 The installer comes with ready to run sample projects.
+The installer will be available early May.

+# Documentation
 Online documentation: https://docs.sysdev.nl

-The installer will be available early May.
 The online documentation is for version 3, and needs updating to version 4.
+That will be done in May.